Aarush1137/AarushJain_21BPS1137/README.md

 ### Client Setup 🖥️

-The frontend files (HTML, CSS, JavaScript) are located in the `server/Client` directory.
+The frontend files (HTML, CSS, JavaScript) are located in the `Client` directory.

 To access the game: